“Those whom the gods wish to destroy they first make mad.”

 Think of the destructive insanity of the demon-possessed boy in Mark 9.
 He is writhing on the ground, foaming at the mouth, and perpetually throwing himself into the fire.
 Everyone in that story, from the father to the apostles to the crowds, knew that something was fundamentally wrong with the situation.
 It’s not a tricky diagnosis — ordinary, healthy people don’t behave in that way.

-Ephesians tells us that “no man ever hated his own flesh but nourishes and cherishes it” (Ephesians 5:29).
+Ephesians tells us that “no one ever hated his own flesh, but nourishes and cherishes it” (Ephesians 5:29).
 The insanity and brutality of the demon manifests by subverting all natural categories and causing the “self” to be attacked as if it’s an enemy.
 And of course, while in the grip of this demon, the boy actually is his own worst enemy.

 Any sane person would instinctively fight to keep himself out of the fire or to save himself from drowning.
 This isn’t an indication of virtue.
 It’s simply the behavior of a normal human.
 But on the other side, the unnatural state that boy was in could only be caused by a massive spiritual problem — in this case, a demon so ferocious that not even the disciples could cast it out.
-Christ tells them later, “that kind can come forth by nothing, but by prayer and fasting.”
+Christ tells them later, “this kind cannot be driven out by anything but prayer” (Mark 9:29).

 How Will Teachers Explain Us?